 However, your pool pump impeller might need to be changed even if you have been emptying the filter religiously.
 This happens when the threads responsible for holding the impeller in place on the motor shaft begin to wear out, thus causing the impeller to become unsteady and brush against the diffuser in the pump.

 In times like these, a pool pump impeller replacement has to take place.
 However, how will you replace your pool pump impeller?
-Read our step by step guide on replacing pool pump impeller, and you will be able to change your impeller without professional help in no time!
+Read our step-by-step guide on replacing the pool pump impeller, and you will be able to change your impeller without professional help in no time!

 In this section, we’ll walk you through the steps of replacing a pool pump impeller.

 The first step that you will need to carry out before you start disassembling your pool pump is to disconnect the system from the power supply to avoid dangerous situations and prevent accidents from occurring.